mrg3d/sqlsat777/README.md

-# sqlsat777
-SQL Operations Studio: one year later
+# SQL Operations Studio: one year later

+This repository contains slides and demo used during SQL Saturday 777 (Parma).
+Enjoy!